project-madaf/default-web-project/README.md

   <h1>This is a MADAF project.</h1>
 </div>

-This is your MADAF project.
+This is a default MADAF web application project.
 This project uses:
 - ```madaf```
 - ```madaf_http```